Trail Projects

 Project Owner: Leo-Cedarville, Allen County, and Fort Wayne Trails Inc

 Description: A 10′ wide trail on the east side of Amstutz Rd. will extend from Trading Post Rd. to Hosler Rd.
 This connects to the Leo Schools’ campuses.
 The northern section of this trail is a federally-funded project along with the widening of Amstutz Rd.
 Stage 1 drawings are complete.
 The southern section of the trail will need additional funding.
+Project was bid in December 2023.
+Construction is planned to begin after school is out in May 2024 and is planned to be finished before school resumes in August 2024.

-Updated: February 2023
+Updated: February 2024

 Cedar Creek Parks Trail - Amstutz Road to Grabill Bridge